"You know Wilson, if were you to drop the ceiling just to scoach, you'd have a heck of rec room down here."

 - In Silent Hill: Homecoming, the first monster is found lurking in Alex's basement.

 - In Silent Hill 2, an unknown person mentions how they suffered a traumatic experience when they ventured down into what they described as 'the basement's basement'.
 The player later finds this room, although it is devoid of anything threatening, and whatever happened there in the past is left to the imagination.
 Also notable is the underground Labyrinth accessed through a trapdoor, as well as Alchemilla Hospital's basement, where James quickly encounters Pyramid Head, who wastes no time impaling Maria.

-- Silent Hill Downpour has one of this as an optional place, there is nothing there just a milk box with the poster of a missing child, and creepy cries of sorrow, if you brave to go there and solve a simple puzzle you will find an new enemy in the darkest room, it is arguably one if not the scariest moment in the game.
+- Downpour has one of these as an optional place.
+There is nothing in it except for a milk box with the poster of a missing child and creepy cries of sorrow.
+If you brave to go there and solve a simple puzzle, you will find a new enemy in the darkest room alongside a Colt.

 - The Resident Evil series is full of these.

 - Plays a big role in Scratches.

 - The Anvil Lighthouse Cellar in The Elder Scrolls IV: Oblivion.
 Not terribly dark, but damn is it scary.

 - Thief 3 - entering via Creepy Basement was the perfect set-up for the infamous Shalebridge Cradle mission.

 - The aptly-named Monster Basement takes place entirely in one.